adamkrogh/goodreads-dotnet/README.md

 - events.list — Events in your area.
 - followers.create — Follow a user.
 - followers.destroy — Unfollow a user.
+- friend.confirm_recommendation — Confirm or decline a friend recommendation.
+- friend.confirm_request — Confirm or decline a friend request.
 - friends.create — Add a friend.
 - friend.requests — Get friend requests.
 - notifications — See the current user's notifications.